dietd/dietd.github.io/index.md

 layout: page
 ---

-I am a software engineer and researcher with 3 years worth of experience in computer systems and electrical design.
+I am a software engineer and a researcher with 3 years of experience in computer systems and electrical design.
 I am currently pursuing a degree in computer science from Berkeley.

-Here you can find a list of projects, places I've volunteered at, and my resume.
+Here you can find a list of projects, the places I've volunteered at, and my resume.

 # Coursework
 * Hardware: Signals and Systems, Microelectronic Circuits, Semiconductor Devices, Analog Circuit Design, Digital Circuit Design (ASIC/FPGA)